top of page

 HISTORY OF THE ORANGE SHOW

-Houston postman Jeff McKissack created The Orange Show in honor of his favorite fruit and illustrate his belief that longevity results from hard work and good nutrition.
-Working in isolation from 1956 until his death in 1980, McKissack used common building materials and found objects — bricks, tiles, fencing, farm implements — to transform an East End lot into an architectural maze of walkways, balconies, arenas and exhibits decorated with mosaics and brightly painted iron figures.
+Houston mail carrier Jeff McKissack created The Orange Show to illustrate his belief that longevity results from hard work and good nutrition.
+Working in isolation from 1956 until his death in 1980, McKissack used common building materials and found objects — decorative tile, ornamental fencing, garden statuary, tractor seats, buggy wheels — to transform a vacant lot just off the then-recently-completed Gulf Freeway into an architectural maze of walkways, balconies, stages, and exhibits decorated with mosaic tile murals and a flock of brightly painted birds hand-cut from scrap metal.
+He called it the "ninth wonder of the world" and charged visitors a dollar's admission when it opened to the public on May 9, 1979.
+McKissack anticipated the Orange Show would attract over 100,000 visitors each year.

 Jeff McKissack with Marilyn Oshman